GavriloJovanovic/QTMChess/README.md

 #QTMChess
-Chess, but with QT
+Chess, but with QT:

-           Fun game
+* fun game

-               Lot's of strategy, and energy consumed.
+* has AI that can play for you